Minijump/Squirrel/README.md

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method (of odoo?))
-* Empty line required in edit pipeline action (see TODO in pipeline unit test)
+* Can't see the last action in pipeline !! hidden because pipeline takes too much place?
+Add a margin?

 ### To do MVP
 * Add actions